CORPORATE GOVERNANCE OVERVIEW STATEMENT

 The Board's progress in implementing these new requirements during the financial year ended 30 June 2018 is detailed in this statement, together with its targeted timeframes for measures expected to be implemented in the near future, where applicable.

 THE ROLE OF THE MANAGER

-The Manager is required to ensure that the business and operations of YTL REIT are carried on and conducted in a proper, diligent and efficient manner, and in accordance with acceptable and efficacious business practices in the real estate investment trust industry in Malaysia.
+The Manager is required to ensure that the business and operations of YTL REIT are carried on and conducted in a proper, diligent and efficient manner, and in accordance with acceptable and efficacious business practices in the real estate investment trust industry in the countries in which the Trust owns assets, namely Malaysia, Japan and Australia.
 Subject to the provisions of the Deed, the Manager has full and complete powers of management and must manage YTL REIT (including all assets and liabilities of the Trust) for the benefit of its Unitholders.